 The centralized computer interface consists of rack mounted computer hardware intended for installation at the IRCTS administrative offices near Mather Field.
 This equipment consists of a main server computer, master PLC unit with RF link, graphical operator interface software, and alarm notification software and report printers.
 Remote operation of remote sites may be accomplished via the graphical operator interface software.
 Alarm notification is displayed locally and transmitted via an automatically triggered telephone interface directly to operator and administrator personnel land lines and cellular telephones.
 Standard report data is automatically sent to the printers at programmed intervals and “ad hoc” reports may be requested.
 The interface rack is also equipped with remote access software to all emulation of the graphical operator interface software and reporting options via personal computer modem connection.

-As of March 26th, 2009 Technical Systems Inc. has constructed and tested using process signal simulators twelve (12) extraction well panels, the GET-HB Filter Facility panel and the centralized computer interface rack.
+Technical Systems Inc. constructed and tested using process signal simulators twelve (12) extraction well panels, the GET-HB Filter Facility panel and the centralized computer interface rack.
 All fabrication, programming and simulation testing for all sites have been completed.
 The centralized computer interface rack has also be fully programmed, tested in simulation for all remote sites and then shipped to the site, installed and commissioned to operate EX-25 remotely.